rbhogal/burgerlords-recreation/README.md

 <br />
 <br />

-A pixel-perfect recreation of the LA restaurant Burgerlords' landing page.
+A pixel-perfect recreation of the LA restaurant Burgerlords' website (8 pages).
 With slight improvements where I saw.
 (Their original site has since changed).

 ### Built With
 * HTML